Yagavi1994/Siihraz-Shades/README.md

 A comment has been added to the footer to indicate that the site is intended for educational purposes only.
 This has been done as the logo-image used was sourced from a google search, and I do not have the rights to the image.
 The image has been credited in this document.

 #### 404 Error Page:
-I have also added a customised 404 error page which can be seen when the url gets broken or failed to load for any reason.
+I have also added a customised 404 error page which can be seen when anything is typed at the end of the URL and pressed enter.
+This page would add a little fun element to the website and the users.

 ### Future Features:
 - Upgraded gallery with left and right buttons to navigate between images.